mtripg6666tdr/candyget/README.md

 ## Response body validation (for TypeScript users)

 If you specify `json` as the return type, you will get the body property in your result typed `any`.
-Here if you specify `validator` property in the options, the response body will be typed correctly.
+If you specify `validator` property in the options, the response body will be typed correctly.

 ```ts
 type resultType = {